 Background: The MAP-RWG was formed as part of the Center of Excellence for MAP technology, an initiative to accelerate the development of MAPs as a technology platform for high-priority needs (vaccines and essential medicines) in low- and middle-income countries.
 As part of this Center of Excellence, PATH has partnered with Cardiff University to co-Chair a group that includes representatives with MAP expertise in both the commercial and academic sectors, vaccine development experts and representatives from national regulatory authorities, international pharmacopoeia and the WHO pre-qualification of medicines programme.

-RWG co-chairs, attending members and observers during a face-to-face meeting in July 2019 (PATH, Seattle, USA)
+RWG co-chairs, attending members and observers during the inaugural MAP-RWG face-to-face meeting in July 2019 (PATH, Seattle, USA)

-Organisations that have previously been represented on the group include: Corium, Radius, Zosano Pharma and 3M.
+Organisations that have previously been represented on the group include: Abbvie, Corium, Radius, Zosano Pharma and 3M.